 Fixed Deposits or FDs are one of the most popular and traditional savings instruments in India.
 Also, there are different types of fixed deposits offered by banks for various financial requirements.
 Thus, one such modified version of bank fixed deposits is Flexi fixed deposit.
-In this article, we will cover in detail the Flexi fixed deposit.

 What is a Flexi Deposit?